A culture of innovation, fostered through employee recognition, can be an effective way for organizations to drive innovation and business growth.

 3. Recognize Innovation Efforts and Remove Fear of Failure

-Organizations need to enable employees to generate new ideas and champion and support them in turning these ideas into viable business propositions.
+Organizations need to enable employees to generate new ideas and to champion and support them in turning these ideas into viable business propositions.

 Companies like Pixar and Tesla allow employees to come up with new ideas, provide them feedback regularly, and take the best ones to the next level.